 The company provides a variety of consulting services, all designed to help companies reach their potential.
 The business focus is to offer supply chain, risk management and financial solutions for the different needs of the clients in the industries of human consumption and livestock production (poultry, forage, cattle fattening, pig farming and Balanced Food among the main ones).

 Part of the success of the company relies on the sector that is in, Sonora is a state with a lot of opportunities in this kind of business, being agriculture the main activity on yaqui lands, semillas y granos del yaqui figured the “formula” to become the number supplier of products with the best quality not only in this country but also the world.
 Another company that could compete with S. y G. d.
 Y. its Legumbres y Habichuelas San Pancho, located in San Pancho Mexico, currently ranked number 2 in the industry.

+You did NOT include the objective of the company

+If the case does not contain it, it must be determined.

 1.1 SWOT Analysis